Graham Dorrans: Western Sydney Wanderers

-On the 9th of November 2020 Dorrans signed a two year contract with the Wanderers who play in the Australian A-League.
-He scored his first goal for the club with a 40 meter lob on Adam Federici who was playing high up the pitch as a sweeper keeper following a Macarthur FC corner.
+On 9 November 2020 Dorrans signed a two-year contract with the Wanderers who play in the Australian A-League.
+He scored his first goal for the club with a 40-meter lob on Adam Federici who was playing high up the pitch as a sweeper keeper following a Macarthur FC corner.
 Dorrans scored his second goal in the next match with a penalty against Melbourne Victory.

 In July 2021, Dorrans left Western Sydney Wanderers following one season in Australia.

 Dunfermline Athletic

 Following his release from Western Sydney Wanderers, Dorrans returned to Scotland in July 2021 to sign with Scottish Championship side Dunfermline Athletic on a two-year deal.
-Dorrans would grab his first goal for the Pars in an away win against Queen of the South in January 2022.
+Dorrans scored his first goal for the Pars in an away win against Queen of the South in January 2022.
 On 2 September, Dorrans left the club by mutual consent.

+Johnstone Burgh

+After nearly a full season away from playing, Dorrans signed for West of Scotland Football League First Division club Johnstone Burgh on 2 May 2023.

 International career

 Dorrans represented Scotland at under-20 level and was selected for the 2007 U-20 World Cup in Canada.
 As of May 2009, he had been selected five times for the Scotland national under-21 football team.
-Dorrans was also selected for the Scotland B national football team in 2009, but withdrew due to injury.
+Dorrans was also selected for the Scotland national football B team in 2009, but withdrew due to injury.

 On 7 September 2009, Dorrans was called up for the first time for the senior squad to play the Netherlands in a World Cup qualifier.
 On 10 October 2009, he made his full Scotland debut in a friendly against Japan.

 Dorrans made his home debut for Scotland on 3 March 2010 in a 1–0 victory over the Czech Republic, earning the sponsor's Man of the Match award.

 Dorrans was often not selected for Scotland squads under the management of Gordon Strachan because they agreed he would not be selected if he was unlikely to play.
 They reached this arrangement due to Dorrans suffering from personal problems, as his daughter, Logan died at birth and another of his daughters contracted meningitis.
 Dorrans was recalled to the squad in October 2015, when other midfielders were unavailable.

-Personal life

-Dorrans was attacked in Ibiza in May 2019 whilst on holiday with his partner and ex-teammate Ryan Jack.